Guide to Appeals

 • Decisions relating to the award of PhD, MPhil or MRes degree

-This resource should be read alongside the Academic Appeals Policy and Procedure.
+This resource should be read alongside the Appeals Policy.

 The purpose of an appeal is to dispute a decision because you believe that the University has made an error.
 For example, the University may not have correctly applied a policy or procedure when processing your application.